Visa Bulletin October 2025: Key Updates

 For a more detailed explanation, you can also watch our video walkthrough below.

-Visa Bulletin July 2025: Full Breakdown
+Visa Bulletin October 2025: Full Breakdown

-For the month of July 2025, USCIS will be using the following to determine eligibility for Adjustment of Status filings:
+For the month of October 2025, according to the Department of State announcement, USCIS will be using the Final Action Dates Chart to determine eligibility for Adjustment of Status.

 Country